Lucy Letby to be sent victim impact statements after refusing to appear in court

 “I shall deliver the sentencing remarks as if she was present to hear them.
 And I direct that she is provided with a transcript of my remarks and copies of the victim personal statements read to the court.”

-In a victim impact statement, the mother of twin boys Child E and Child F, who Letby was convicted of murdering and attempting to murder respectively, said Letby’s absence was “one final act of wickedness”.
+The statement from the mother of twin boys Child E and Child F, who Letby was convicted of murdering and attempting to murder respectively, said her absence was “one final act of wickedness”.

 She told the court: “Even in these final days of the trial she has tried to control things, the disrespect she has shown the families and the court show what type of person she is.